Decodum/Membrane_protein_localization_states/README.md

 This project demonstrates how large-scale imaging resources can be used not only for supervised localization classification, but also for unsupervised discovery of structure within broad localization categories.

-The project is designed as a portfolio-level demonstration of computational biology reasoning using real public data.

 ## Possible Future Improvements